 We believe collaboration between “mainstream” and multicultural agencies will improve the effectiveness and cost efficiency of campaigns.

 We like to play nicely in the sandbox.

 IDENTITY has a track record of working collaboratively with mainstream media and creative agencies to adapt for multicultural audiences.
-For Transport for NSW, we are working with UM, the master media agency to ensure our media schedule leverages the mainstream campaign and the panel of creative agencies to ensure campaign creative resonates with multicultural audiences.
+For Transport for NSW, we are working with the client and their agencies, including UM for media and Transport for NSW’s roster of creative agencies to ensure campaign resonates with multicultural audiences.